kliment-olechnovic/voropadding-app/README.md

 will only generate a padding details table `padding_5zyg.tsv`.

 The usage of the `--only-padding-table` flag can significantly decrease the overall execution time.

+If the `--output-padding-edges-file` option is used, the padding graph edges file will also be generated.

 ### More performance tips